Saeed Hanaei: Background

-Motives

-After his arrest, Hanaei claimed that he was trying to cleanse the city of moral corruption, and that God approved of his "work".
-He claimed in court that he began killing prostitutes after his wife was mistaken for one.

-Reactions
+Aftermath

+Legal dispute

+A major controversy in court was his justification of using the legal criteria for Fasad, which demands social cleansing in Islamic law, being mentioned in chapter 5 (Al-Ma'ida), verse 33 of the Qur'an, alongside its legal punishment:The punishment of those who wage war against Allah and His Messenger, and strive to spread corruption through the land is: execution, or crucifixion, or the cutting off of hands and feet from opposite sides, or exile from the land: that is their disgrace in this world, and a heavy punishment is theirs in the Hereafter. – In the Islamic Republic of Iran the offense is part of the Iranian Criminal Code, listed as Mofsed-e-filarz, and being a capital crime.
+The courts ended up rejecting Hanaei's claim, and sentenced him to death by hanging.

+Press

-Following Hanaei's arrest, some religious hardliners tried to justify, and even praised, his crimes, arguing that he had tried to "cleanse" Iran of moral corruption.
+Following Hanaei's arrest, some religious hardliners were quoted as having justified, and even praised his crimes, arguing that he had tried to "cleanse" Iran of moral corruption.

 "Who is to be judged?" wrote the conservative newspaper Jomhuri Islami.
 "Those who look to eradicate the sickness or those who stand at the root of the corruption?"
 Such sentiments were expressed by the killer's merchant friends at the Mashhad bazaar, one of whom said, "He did the right thing.
 He should have continued."

 Execution

-Hanaei was found guilty and hanged at dawn on April 17, 2002, in Mashhad Prison.
+Hanaei was found guilty by the court of Hojjatoleslam Gholamreza Mansouri, and was executed by hanging at dawn on April 17, 2002, in Mashhad Prison.
+Ironically, Mansouri was himself a hardliner, though it was later revealed his rulings were largely motivated by bribes from the camp of Akbar Rafsanjani; he was removed from his post sometime in 2020 for corruption, lived in exile in Romania, and died after falling from a window.

 In popular culture

 The incident was the subject of the 2002 documentary And Along Came a Spider, directed by Maziar Bahari, and includes an interview with Hanaei, along with his wife and son.
 In 2020, a film called Killer Spider was directed by Ebrahim Irajzad starring Mohsen Tanabandeh as Saeed and Sareh Bayat as Saeed's wife.
 In 2022, another film about his life, Holy Spider, was released, starring Zar Amir Ebrahimi and Mehdi Bajestani, and directed by Ali Abbasi.
 It was filmed in Jordan, and entered the main competition section of the 2022 Cannes Film Festival.